 Manual annotations are provided as separate gff3 file.

-Package: Data analysis
+Package: Enhanced analysis report

-The data analysis contains additional, biology-based analyses to the report including many interactive charts and plots.
+The analysis report contains additional, biology-based analyses to the report including many interactive charts and plots.
 Biology-based analyses include, for example, the mapping tRNA genes onto the genetic code, a detailed splice-pattern analysis, a detailed functional annotation analysis and many more.

 assembly evaluation